Motivic Chern classes of Schubert cells, Hecke algebras, and applications to Casselman's problem: Introduction

 \section{Introduction}

-Let $X$ be a complex algebraic variety, and let $G_0(var/X)$ be the (relative) Grothendieck group of varieties over $X$.
-It consists of classes of morphisms $[f: Z \to X]$ modulo the scissor relations; cf.~\cite{looijenga:motivic,bittner:universal} and \S\ref{s:MC} below.~Brasselet, Sch{\"u}rmann and Yokura~\cite{brasselet.schurmann.yokura:hirzebruch} defined the {\em motivic Chern transformation} $MC_y: G_0(var/X) \to K(X)[y]$ with values in the $\Kt$-theory group of coherent sheaves in $X$ to which one adjoins a formal variable $y$.
-The transformation $MC_y$ is a group homomorphism, it is functorial with respect to proper push-forwards, and if $X$ is smooth, it satisfies the normalization condition
+Let $X$ be a complex algebraic variety, and let $\Groth(\var/X)$ be the (relative) Grothendieck group of varieties over $X$.
+It consists of classes of morphisms $[f: Z \to X]$ modulo the scissors relations; cf.~\cite{looijenga:motivic,bittner:universal} and \S\ref{s:MC} below.~Brasselet, Sch{\"u}rmann and Yokura~\cite{brasselet.schurmann.yokura:hirzebruch} defined the {\em motivic Chern transformation} $\MC_y: \Groth(\var/X) \to K(X)[y]$ with values in the $\Kt$-theory group of coherent sheaves in $X$ to which one adjoins a formal variable $y$.
+The transformation $\MC_y$ is a group homomorphism, it is functorial with respect to proper push-forwards, and if $X$ is smooth, it satisfies the normalization condition

 Here $[\wedge^j T^*(X)]$ is the $\Kt$-theory class of the bundle of degree $j$ differential forms on $X$.
-If $Z \subseteq X$ is a constructible subset, we denote by $MC_y(Z):= MC_y[Z \hookrightarrow X] \in K(X)[y]$ the motivic Chern class of $Z$.
-Because $MC_y$ is a group homomorphism, it follows that if $X = \bigsqcup Z_i$ is a disjoint union of constructible subsets, then $MC_y(X) = \sum MC_y(Z_i)$.
-As explained in~\cite{brasselet.schurmann.yokura:hirzebruch}, the motivic Chern class $MC_y(Z)$ is related by a Hirzebruch-Riemann-Roch type statement to the Chern-Schwartz-MacPherson class $\csm(Z)$ in the homology of~$X$, a class whose existence was conjectured by Deligne and Grothedieck and proved by MacPherson~\cite{macpherson:chern}.~Both the motivic and the CSM classes give a functorial way to attach $\Kt$-theory, respectively (co)homology classes, to constructible subsets, and both satisfy the usual motivic relations.
+If $Z \subseteq X$ is a constructible subset, we denote by $\MC_y(Z):= \MC_y[Z \hookrightarrow X] \in K(X)[y]$ the motivic Chern class of $Z$.
+Because $\MC_y$ is a group homomorphism, it follows that if $X = \bigsqcup Z_i$ is a disjoint union of constructible subsets, then $\MC_y(X) = \sum \MC_y(Z_i)$.
+As explained in~\cite{brasselet.schurmann.yokura:hirzebruch}, the motivic Chern class $\MC_y(Z)$ is related by a Hirzebruch-Riemann-Roch type statement to the Chern-Schwartz-MacPherson (CSM) class $\csm(Z)$ in the homology of~$X$.
+We recall that the existence and functoriality properties of this CSM class were conjectured by Deligne and Grothendieck and proved by Robert MacPherson~(\cite{macpherson:chern}).
+Earlier, Marie-H\'el\`ene Schwartz had independently established a theory of Chern classes for singular varieties, using obstruction theory (\cite{schwartz:1, schwartz:2}).
+Jean-Paul Brasselet and Schwartz proved that the two classes coincide via the Alexander isomorphism (\cite{BS81}).
+Both the motivic and the CSM classes give a functorial way to attach $\Kt$-theory, respectively (co)homology classes, to constructible subsets, and both satisfy the usual motivic relations.
 There is also an equivariant version of the motivic Chern class transformation, which uses equivariant varieties and morphisms, and has values in the appropriate equivariant $\Kt$-theory group.
 Its definition was given in~\cite{feher2018motivic}, following closely the approach of~\cite{brasselet.schurmann.yokura:hirzebruch}.

 We take this opportunity to provide further details on the construction and properties of equivariant motivic Chern classes, such as functoriality and a Verdier-Riemann-Roch formula; see \S\ref{s:MC} below.
 However, the main goals of this paper are to build the computational foundations for the study of the (equivariant) motivic Chern classes of Schubert cells in the generalized flag manifolds, and to relate this to the representation theory of $p$-adic groups.
 Our main application consists of formulas for the transition coefficients between the standard and the Casselman bases of the module of Iwahori invariants of the principal series representation, in terms of localizations of motivic Chern classes.